jh6208/FinTech_Applications/README.md

 Assignment 6 calculates the prices of American options using the replication approaches.

-* Category: Concept Teachings (Template & Data Structures & Polymorphism & Classes & Functions)
+* Category: Concept Teachings (Templates & Data Structures & Polymorphism & Classes & Functions)

 ***7. Assignment_7_Black_Scholes_Introduction:***

 This assignment aims to approximate the results of the Black Scholes (BS) model using the binomial tree model.

-* Category: Concept Teachings (Template & Data Structures & Polymorphism & Classes & Functions)
+* Category: Concept Teachings (Templates & Data Structures & Polymorphism & Classes & Functions)

 ***8. Assignment_8_Bond_Yield_Calculation:***